 16.6.29 Dispatchers must also be aware of special procedures for In-Flight contingencies as published in Chapter 13 of this manual.
 They include procedures for use in the event that the aircraft is unable to maintain assigned altitude for weather, turbulence, aircraft performance or maintenance problems or loss of pressurization.
-The general concept of the in- flight contingency procedures is to offset from the assigned track by 15 NM and climb or descend to a level differing from those normally used by 500 ft if below FL410 or 1000 ft if above FL410.
+The general concept of the in-flight contingency procedures is to parallel offset from the assigned track by 5 NM and descend below FL 290; or once on the 5 NM parallel offset, establish a 150 m (500 ft) vertical offset (or 300 m (1000 ft) vertical offset if above FL 410) from those flight levels normally used, and proceed as required by the operational situation.